deepak-chaurasiyaa/happilo_client/readme.md

 # Happilo Clone

 This is a clone of Happilo, a popular e-commerce platform.
-The project is built using the MERN stack (MongoDB, Express, React, and Node.js) along with Redux Toolkit, PostgreSQL, and Git for version control.
+The project is built using the MERN stack (React, and Node.js, Material UI) along with Redux Toolkit, PostgreSQL, and Git for version control.
 The project allows users to browse and purchase products, and also includes features such as authentication and cart management.

 ## Prerequisites